 Unique and beguiling, Japan is a country of binaries.
 It straddles both the traditional and ultra-modern, with buzzing cities alongside stunning natural landscapes.
-Its food is famously nutritious, with a diet based around super-fresh, seasonal products.
+Japanese food is famously nutritious, with a diet based around super-fresh, seasonal products.
 We've picked 10 dishes to seek out when visiting.

 Advertisement